The amazing Mývatn & Krafla Area in North-Iceland - a Compilation of the wonderful Sights

 Not to forget an adventurous visit to the lava cave Lofthellir, where you will have to squeeze through a small hole to see the wonders inside, which include the biggest ice sculptures in any known cave in Iceland.

-In this travel-blog, I will touch lightly on the wonders of Mývatn and refer to my detailed Mývatn in North-Iceland - series I-IV travel-blogs, where you will find much more detailed information in chronological order and a lot more photos.
+In this travel-blog, I will give you an overview of the Mývatn area and refer to my detailed Mývatn in North Iceland - series I-IV travel-blogs, where you will find much more detailed information in chronological order and a lot more photos.

 Top photo: Bjarnarflag